andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-16.md

 ---
 title: What music can teach us about sequencing images
 subtitle: >-
-  Have you ever considered why a particular album, or musical playlist is your favorite?
-What makes an album great?
-Today, we talk about the importance of sequencing images, and what our favorite music can teach us about that process.
+  Have you ever considered why a particular album great?
+What can our favorite albums teach us about the art of sequencing images?
 date: '2021-07-12'
 categories: []
 tags: []